 2. If I Aint Got You – Alicia Keys

 A song that needs very little transcription is If I Aint Got You by Alicia Keys.
 It was produced in 2003 and has an interesting backstory.
+It’s definitely something you can play for special occasions such as a wedding.
+You can find this and other wedding piano songs in this post.

 This song is entirely piano-based, and the triplet riff is easy to remember.
 Because that riff is a sequence you can use the same finger pattern of pinky, index, and thumb and just move down by intervals of a second.